 If you find water a little boring, you should liven up it up with a slice of lemon for a tangy citrus flavour, or keep your hydration levels up with coconut water or your favourite fruit juice.

 Try freezing plastic water bottles and storing them in your cool box or bag.
 They make a great alternative to water and will keep the rest of your items fresher for longer.

 If you’re determined to stick to healthy eating habits throughout the weekend, here are some tasty ideas to help you stay on track:

 - Fruits like bananas, apples and oranges are easy to transport, while they are packed with vitamins and will also help to keep you hydrated.

 - Packets of dried fruit, seeds and nuts such as unsalted almonds, dates, goji berries and pumpkin seeds keep fresh for ages.
-Unaffected by high temperatures, they are full of filling fibre that provides slow-releasing energy which is important when you’ve got a jam-packed day full of your favourite bands or DJs that you want to watch.
+Unaffected by high temperatures, they are full of filling fibre that provides slow-releasing energy which is important when you’ve got a jam-packed day.

 - Easily chucked into a bag, energy bars do exactly what they say on the tin.
 They are perfect for eating on the go and provide nutrients like protein and complex carbohydrates in a handy snack.